 The sublimation method is so versatile- it’s easy to see why crafters are interested in trying it more and more.

 You can use the technique to create custom designs on a variety of hard and soft surfaces such as fabrics and ceramics.
-Think of t-shirts, tote bags, baby onesies, throw pillow covers, mugs, coasters, and more.
+When you’re thinking of sublimation ideas think of t-shirts, tote bags, baby onesies, throw pillow covers, mugs, coasters, and more.
 Basically any surfaces you can think of that apply vinyl decals to, you can likely find a similar sublimation blank for.

-If you’re familiar with Cricut’s Infusible Ink, then you’re familiar with dye sublimation crafts!
+If you’re familiar with Cricut’s Infusible Ink, then you’re familiar with dye sublimation crafts.
+They’re actually the same thing!

 The Infusible Ink line uses the sublimation technique and makes it super easy for even beginners to try sublimation crafts.
-We’ll give more examples below, but our Ultimate Guide to the Cricut Mug Press is also a great resource about sublimation for beginners to check out.
+We’ll give more examples and Cricut sublimation ideas below, but our Ultimate Guide to the Cricut Mug Press is also a great resource about sublimation for beginners to check out.

 How Does Sublimation Crafting Work?

-For sublimation crafting you basically need three things: the dye, a blank and a heat source.
+For sublimation crafting you need three things: the dye, a blank and a heat source.

 You can’t use any old ink for sublimation crafts.
 Sublimation ink is specially formulated to work with sublimation blanks.